corvec/kokoro-fastapi-web/README.md

 - `OPENAI_API_KEY`: Provide the default OpenAI API key.
 Not generally relevant as Kokoro FastAPI doesn't require it.
 - `OPENAI_API_BASE_URL`: Provide the default base URL for the OpenAI-compatible API.
 Point this to your server.
 By default it is set to `http://localhost:8880/v1`, which will work if you're running Kokoro locally.
 - `DEFAULT_VOICE`: Provide the default voice.
 If you don't provide one, this will default to the first entry in the list.
+- `DEFAULT_AUDIO_FORMAT`: Provide the default audio format (mp3, wav, opus, flac, or pcm).
+If you don't provide one, this will default to `mp3`.
 - `SERVER_URL`: That's the URL for this service.
   - Use `0.0.0.0` (the default) to expose the service on your local network.
   - Use `127.0.0.1` to restrict access to your local machine.